JSON to Excel Converter — Free Online

 Quality tips for JSON → XLSX

 Document conversion quality depends mostly on the source.
 Plain text always converts cleanly — there is no formatting to lose.
 Documents with complex layouts (tables, columns, embedded images, callouts) survive conversion better between formats with similar capabilities (DOCX ↔ PDF) and less well between very different formats (DOCX → TXT strips every visual element).
 For best fidelity when converting JSON to XLSX, make sure the source is the highest-quality original you have — converting an already-converted file (a PDF that came from a scanned image, say) will inherit all of the losses from the earlier conversion in addition to whatever this conversion does.
 FileChange does not add any extra loss beyond what the format change strictly requires.
+Flat arrays of objects with consistent keys convert into clean tables; deeply nested objects and arrays-within-objects can't sit in a single cell naturally, so nested structure has to be flattened or serialized to fit the grid.

 Troubleshooting